Field of Communication Requirements

 Recommended methods and statistics courses:

 - Methods courses are those in which the primary focus is on instruction in how to do research.
-A course should cover one or more methods which can be applied to communication research problems; it may focus in depth on a particular method.
-Such courses may focus on either quantitative or qualitative methods, but must be aimed at explaining techniques of rigorous social scientific information gathering and analyses.
+A course should cover one or more methods that can be applied to communication research problems; it may focus in-depth on a particular method.
+Such courses may focus on either quantitative or qualitative methods but must be aimed at explaining techniques of rigorous social scientific information gathering and analyses.

-Most Ph.D. students will take four or more courses in a substantive intellectual area outside the Field of Communication.
+Most PhD students will take four or more courses in a substantive intellectual area outside the Field of Communication.
 These courses may not count toward more than one requirement.
-These courses would normally be taken for a letter grade, but in some circumstance the Special Committee can approve taking one of these courses for an S/U grade.
+These courses would normally be taken for a letter grade, but in some circumstances, the special committee can approve taking one of these courses for a S/U grade.

-A student’s elective courses should have definite focus, usually relating to a specialization, to the dissertation topic, etc. This focus can be achieved by taking a number of courses within a field or across fields which offer related courses.
-Students should be aware that other fields may have specific requirements for “minors” in their fields; students should consult the relevant Director of Graduate Studies for more information.
+A student’s elective courses should have a definite focus, usually relating to a specialization, to the dissertation topic, etc. This focus can be achieved by taking a number of courses within a field or across fields that offer related courses.
+Students should be aware that other fields may have specific requirements for “minors” in their fields; students should consult the relevant Graduate Field Assistant for more information.

-Each Ph.D. student is expected to teach or assist in teaching an undergraduate course for at least two semesters, including COMM 2010 Oral Communication.
+Each PhD student is expected to teach or assist in teaching an undergraduate course for at least two semesters, including COMM 2010 Oral Communication.
 This requirement may be completed through a funded teaching assistantship (TAship).
+Anyone who TAs a Communication course is required to have successfully completed the Teaching Assitant Online Orientation.
 It is recommended to make use of the courses, workshops, and trainings held by the Center for Teaching Innovation.

-Beginning in their first year, students will complete the Student Progress Review (SPR) form at the end of the Fall and Spring semesters.
+Beginning in their first year, students will complete the Student Progress Review (SPR) form at the end of the spring semester.